beeware/beeware/docs/tutorial/tutorial-6.rst

 pattern - you create the application, then build the application, then run it.
-However, Briefcase can be a little bit smart; if you attempt to run an application, and Briefcase determines that it hasn't been created or built for the platform being targetted, it will do the create and build steps for you.
+However, Briefcase can be a little bit smart; if you attempt to run an application, and Briefcase determines that it hasn't been created or built for the platform being targeted, it will do the create and build steps for you.
 Since this is our first time running the app for the web, we can perform all three steps with one command:

 .. tabs::